Referred to as the Lone Star State, there are several options and places to visit in Texas for the tourists and even the locals.

 This place is famous for the Native American Folklore attached to it.
 People around believe that the Enchanted Rock harnesses spiritual powers.

 The Tonkawa people who used to live here in the 16th century observed some unexplainable things.
-Like ghost fires flickering at the top of the dome and sounds of loud groaning and creaking coming from it.
+Like ghost fires flickering at the top of the dome and loud groaning and creaking coming from it.

 Modern geologists explain it as the contraction of rocks, but Enchanted Rock had gained its reputation as being mystical and stuck with it by then.

-Regardless of if this place is haunted or not, you will have a great time visiting this dome as it has excellent geographical importance.
+Whether this place is haunted or not, you will have a great time visiting this dome as it has excellent geographical importance.
 And its insides are something you will enjoy looking at.

 It is a locally-owned steak dinner restaurant and motel in Amarillo, Texas.
 This place is best known for its 72-ounce steak challenge.